Seattle, Bellevue, other King County schools announce intentions to go online-only come fall

-The boom, boom, boom pattern of announcements from school officials this week sounded eerily similar to the ones they made five months ago, when districts extended building closures and decided to improvise schooling through a mix of online coursework and assignments on paper.
+The boom, boom, boom pattern of announcements from school officials this week sounded eerily similar to the one from five months ago, when districts extended building closures and decided to improvise schooling through a mix of online coursework and assignments on paper.

 On Wednesday, several of King County’s largest school districts, including Seattle, said they intend to hold school remotely this fall.
 In other words, back to school will be back to screens.